-Normans descended from the Vikings who had begun raiding northern France and later settled in the region of Normandy in the 10th century.
+Norman Kings descended from the Vikings who had begun raiding northern France and later settled in the region of Normandy in the 10th century.

 It was in England that Normans had the most effective success.
 Normans under William the Conqueror invaded England in 1066 and replaced the Anglo-Saxons as the rulers.

 William the Conqueror originally held the title of the Duke of Normandy.
-After a succession dispute in England erupted between Anglo-Saxons, Danes and the Normans, William carried a sizable Norman force across the sea and landed in England in 1066.
+After a succession dispute in England erupted between Anglo-Saxons, Danes, and the Normans, William carried a sizable Norman force across the sea and landed in England in 1066.

-Despite facing stiff resistance, William campaigned extensively in England and through effective military organization and the use of castle-building, he put down multiple revolts in his new dominion.
+Despite facing stiff resistance, William campaigned extensively in England, and through effective military organization and the use of castle-building, he put down multiple revolts in his new dominion.

-Early in his reign, Henry had to face opposition from his brother Robert who disputed his claim to throne.
+Early in his reign, Henry had to face opposition from his brother Robert who disputed his claim to the throne.
 Henry subsequently defeated Robert in Normandy and became the master of both England and Normandy.

 At his Continental territories, Henry had to face many foes including the royal might of France.
 But he was able to retain his territories in Normandy as well as England successfully.
 He died in 1135.